Lixkote/DirectStart/README.md

 The tile layout is based around an user editable xml, which is stored in your User folder, in the DirectStart folder.
 Documentation for various settings coming soon.

+Note:
+- If you are building the application manually, you need to put the contents of the "ConfigurationTemplate" folder in the repository into your user folder.

 Supported operating systems:
 - Windows 8.1 build 6.3.9600
 - All Windows 10 builds